-- good meaning a positive response to the request, which should be interpreted as confirmation of certificate validity21, - revoked meaning the certificate has been revoked, - unknown meaning the certificate has not been issued by any of the affiliated certification authorities.
+- revoked meaning the certificate has been revoked, - unknown meaning the certificate has not been issued by any of the affiliated certification authorities.

 OCSP service generates response based on a database.
 OCSP response is valid for 7 days.
 In order to maintain the proper performance of the system, the OCSP responses are cached for a predetermined time (usually not more than a few hours).
 To force the current OCSP response the -nonce switch should be used when querying the OCSP responder.